rauldotgit/Alpha-Beta-Chess-AI/README.md

 The final goal of this project is to implement a Chess Engine using Alpha-Beta Search and further improve on its strength and efficiency.
 In this case, a chess variation called "King Of The Hill" has been chosen, wherein players win based on classic chess conditions, or by reaching the center of the chess board with their king.

-Milestone I - Basic Chess Engine: (current)
+Milestone I - Basic Chess Engine: (done)

 - Board representation and chess logic
 - Dummy AI, able to play games using random moves